Don’t worry! It’s not difficult at all. But first...

 - Badge and emblem removal tips

-If your metal skin overlay comes with a gasket (oval shaped) or if your wheel center cap overlays come with gaskets (round shaped), you'll want to apply that/those gaskets before placing the metal skin piece onto your vehicle.
+If your metal skin overlay comes with a 3M double-sided tape gasket (oval shaped, usually red) or if your wheel center cap overlays come with gaskets (round shaped, usually red), you'll want to apply that/those gaskets before placing the metal skin piece onto your vehicle.
+Peel one side of the gasket exposing the 3M tape and stick it on over the KIA logo of the emblem you're covering.
+Next, peel the other side of the gasket (the side now facing you) to expose the sticky 3M double sided tape surface.
+Next, place the metal skin overlay onto the gasket.

 For the Kia Telluride, here’s a link with a little information on how to safely remove that front grille emblem: